anirudhkannanvp/GoOpenRelease/README.md

 COMMENTS/ IMPROVEMENTS OF THE APP:-
-1) This is my first Application in Go apart from a few other problems submitted in Competitive Coding before.
+1) This is my first Application in Go apart from a few other problems submitted in Competitive Coding before .
 2) If you find any ERRORS, BETTER WAYS, etc , Please send me a Pull Request and I'll be Happy to accept it